 Have no fear of spilling while stirring thanks to the sloped sides.
 Large looped handles make it easy to transfer from the stove to the table for serving.
 What makes this pan so versatile is that it is ideal for use on any type of cooktop—and the price is right.

 Material: Carbon steel | Available Sizes: 13.5, 16, 18, 20, 22, 24, 26, 28, 32, 36 inches | Suitable For: Gas, electric, induction, grill, oven | Dishwasher Safe: No

 Carbon steel is the traditional material for paella pans in Spain because it has the highest thermal conductivity and makes for fast and even heating.
 This allows you to create the perfect socarrat (the crispy, crusty part of the paella that becomes caramelized and toasted on the bottom of the pan while cooking).
 Carbon steel cookware does require a little work to keep it seasoned, but if you’re invested in rice, it's a no-brainer.

-This affordable dish from El Cid is made from carbon steel, dips slightly in the middle, and is dimpled, allowing oil to collect at the center.
-It's constructed to withstand the heat and flames of your oven and stove, and the round and shallow shape ensures rice cooks in a thin layer.
+This affordable pan from El Cid is made from carbon steel, has a dimpled surface, and dips slightly in the middle, allowing oil to collect at the center.
+It's constructed to withstand the heat and flames of your oven and stove, and the round, shallow shape ensures rice cooks in a thin layer.
 It has two handles for easy use.

 “This is my go-to when I am going somewhere to cook paella and I want to leave the pan as a gift,” says Piñeiro.